 \section{Construction of gravastar model}

-This section is devoted to modeling a specific gravastar geometry by matching an interior de Sitter spacetime with an exterior Reissner--Nordstr\"om spacetime at a junction interface $\Sigma$.
-So, the structural functions $N(r)$ and $B(r)$, are given by
+This section is devoted to model a specific gravastar geometry by matching an interior de Sitter spacetime with an exterior Reissner--Nordstr\"om spacetime at junction interface $\Sigma$.
+So, the structural functions $N(r)$ and $B(r)$ are given by